Mars sample-return mission: 1990 onward

 The United States' Mars Exploration Program, formed after Mars Observer's failure in September 1993, supported a Mars sample return.
 One architecture was proposed by Glenn J. MacPherson in the early 2000s.

-In 1996, the possibility of life on Mars was raised when apparent microfossils were thought to have been found in Mars meteorite, ALH84001.
+In 1996, the possibility of life on Mars was raised when apparent microfossils were thought to have been found in the Martian meteorite ALH84001.
 This hypothesis was eventually rejected, but led to a renewed interest in a Mars sample return.